MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 #### Supported component versions

-The following versions are supported in release 2405:
+The following component versions are supported in release 2405:

 | Component           | 2024-06-11                                       |
 |---------------------|--------------------------------------------------|
 | AKS Arc             | 1.0.23.10605                                     |
 | Kubernetes versions | 1.26.10, 1.26.12, 1.27.7, 1.27.9, 1.28.3, 1.28.5 |

+For more information, see the [AKS Arc release notes](https://aka.ms/AKS-hybrid-Releasenotes).

 ### Release 2402